Aliases for GNB2 Gene

 GeneCards Summary for GNB2 Gene

 GNB2 (G Protein Subunit Beta 2) is a Protein Coding gene.
-Among its related pathways are GABAergic synapse and p75 NTR receptor-mediated signalling.
-GO annotations related to this gene include GTPase activity and protein complex binding.
-An important paralog of this gene is GNB1.
+Diseases associated with GNB2 include Night Blindness, Congenital Stationary, Autosomal Dominant 2 and Ciliary Dyskinesia, Primary, 9.
+Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include GTPase activity.
+An important paralog of this gene is GNB4.

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.